groupdocs-annotation/GroupDocs.Annotation-Docs/net/advanced-usage/put-image-annotation-over-text.md

 GroupDocs.Annotation v21.5 and later allows you to specify images placing order for the Word file formats.
 To do this, set the [ZIndex](https://reference.groupdocs.com/annotation/net/groupdocs.annotation.models.annotationmodels/imageannotation/properties/zindex) property of the [ImageAnnotation](https://reference.groupdocs.com/annotation/net/groupdocs.annotation.models.annotationmodels/imageannotation) class.

-The following code snippets shows how to specify aZIndex of the image annotation:
+The following code snippets shows how to specify a `ZIndex` of the image annotation:

 {{< tabs "example1">}}
 {{< tab "C#" >}}